itsluismario/Artezzanos/README.md

 # Artezzanos - a platform to open new frontiers to the greatest artist in Mexico

 This e-commerce was built to support artists from unprivileged areas.
 The main reason we developed this channel was to create a new door for these talented people.
-Right now, they are living in a vicious cycle where their art is being sold to people who abused the unprivileged status of the artist and force them to sell their artcraft for a bargain price.
+Right now, they are living in a vicious cycle where their art is being sold to people who abused the unprivileged status of the artist and force them to sell their art for a bargain price.
 This obstacle interrupts the creation of financial and economical freedom and stops their options to grow as an artist.

 Artezzanos was built using Django as a framework.
 It is ready to connect to Openpay.
 Its last version only requires resetting the user´s password.
 Besides that, it is ready to run.